Considerations when patenting an invention

 The Institute provides a member list and runs free clinics, and many agents offer a free initial consultation.

 In case you are uncertain if your invention is worth a patent, you are allowed to deliver an initial non-agent application.
 If you are unsuccessful, the form can later be ‘rescued’, but the process is not immune to risks.
 A full UK application process generally costs from £4,000.
 Complex technologies are more costly to patent.
 Costs can be reduced by providing your agent with a detailed description – effectively doing some of the work for your agent.

 The full patent process generally takes two and a half years.
 A fast-tracked application could take as little as one year.
 The moment you submit the initial application, you are adequately protected against any violation, and you are given a year to decide whether or not to maintain the application.

-What are the stages and costs of a patent application?
+What are the stages of a patent application?

 A patent application comprises of five stages: